 Evolving.
-The mole has been changing in size, shape, color, or appearance, or growing in an area of previously normal skin.
+The mole has been changing in size, shape, color, or appearance, or it is growing in an area of previously normal skin.
 Also, when melanoma develops in an existing mole, the texture of the mole may change and become hard or lumpy.
 Although the skin may feel different and may itch, ooze, or bleed, melanoma usually does not cause pain.

-If you are concerned about a symptom or sign on this list, please talk with your doctor.
-Your doctor will ask you questions about the symptoms you are experiencing to help find out the cause of the problem, called a diagnosis .
-This may include how long you’ve been experiencing the symptom(s) and how often.
+If you are concerned about a new or existing mole, please talk with your doctor.
+Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
+This is to help find out the cause of the problem, called a diagnosis .

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If melanoma is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis .
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Or, use the menu to choose another section to continue reading this guide.